Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: spectral and jet properties of GRB 221022B

-With the method discussed in Section~\ref{sec:GAMP}, the diagnosis for magnetization is performed, and the possible regimes are II and III.
+The diagnosis for magnetization is performed, and the possible regimes are II and III.
 Figure~\ref{fig:magnetization3} (a)-(d) shows ranges of $r_0$, $(1+\sigma_0)$, $\eta$, $\Gamma_{\rm ph}$ (the Lorentz factor at $r_{\rm ph}$).
 In Figure~\ref{fig:magnetization3} (a), blue and green shadows denote the possible values of $r_0$ in the Regimes II and III, where $r_0$ ranges round $10^{8}$ cm, while there exists no reasonable $r_0$ values from $10^{6}-10^{10}$ cm to satisfy Regimes V and VI.
-The first two bins ($T_0-2$ s to 20 s) could share more or less the same $r_0$ range, and it seems that $r_0$ decreases slightly with time in the following two bins ($T_0+20$ s to 30 s), which could be acceptable in a collapsar scenario. $(1+\sigma_0)\simeq1$ could be accepted in Regime III in the $T_0+[-2, 30]$ s, which is similar to the that in GRB 210121A.
-Moreover, $(1+\sigma_0)$ is also estimated to be less than 1, corresponding to a coasting regime at $r=10^{14}-10^{15}$ cm, which implies that in the first 30 s, the small NT is likely from IS mechanism, rather than from ICMART mechanism. $\Gamma_{\rm ph}$ and $\eta$ increase with time as shown in Figure~\ref{fig:magnetization3} (c) and (d), which could also support the conclusion that small NT emission is from IS mechanism during the first 30 s.
-Therefore, we infer that the photospheric emission in GRB 221022B is mainly from the fireball (Case I).
+The first two bins ($T_0-2$ s to 20 s) could share more or less the same $r_0$ range, and it seems that $r_0$ decreases slightly with time in the following two bins ($T_0+20$ s to 30 s), which seems similar to those of GRB 210121A. $(1+\sigma_0)\simeq1$ could be accepted in Regime III in the $T_0+[-2, 30]$ s, which is similar to the that in GRB 210121A.
+Moreover, $(1+\sigma_{15})$ is also estimated to be less than 1, corresponding to a coasting regime at $r=10^{14}-10^{15}$ cm, which implies that in the first 30 s, the small NT is likely from IS mechanism, rather than from ICMART mechanism. $\Gamma_{\rm ph}$ and $\eta$ increase with time as shown in Figure~\ref{fig:magnetization3} (c) and (d), which could also support the conclusion that small NT emission is from IS mechanism during the first 30 s.
+Therefore, we infer that the photospheric emission in GRB 221022B is mainly from the fireball.